Tangoe/Mobile-Procurement-API-Documentation/policies/versioning/index.md

 ## Deprecation Policy

 Although deprecated versions of the API will continue to be supported for a limited time, they will no longer be actively maintained.
-As soon as a version is deemed deprecated, consumers of that API version should begin taking steps to upgrade to the current/active version.
+As soon as a version is labeled as deprecated, consumers of that API version should begin taking steps to upgrade to the current/active version.

 Every version of the API is guaranteed to remain supported for at least **six months** from the date that a newer version is released. **After six months, deprecated API versions may no longer work properly and could be retired at any time.**